kukuu/leadership-culture-diversity/README.md

 ### Fosters a culture of recognition and appreciation:

-As a leader, you can promote a culture of recognition by encouraging and rewarding employees who work effectively and efficiently.
+As a leader, you can promote a culture of recognition by encouraging and rewarding employees who work effectively and efficiently (E/E).
 You can also recognise and appreciate an employee for their unique contributions towards a project and encourage other team members to do likewise.
-Employers who work in this kind of environment feel more fulfilled and motivated to carry out their tasks.
+Employees  who work in this kind of environment feel more fulfilled and motivated to carry out their tasks.

 ### Defines and reveals the company's core values: